Storyflow Logo

 Kajabi logo

-Best for: Course creators who want one platform for the business.
-Not for: new creators on a budget.
+Best for: Established creators who want courses, email, and a site in one tool.
+Not for: new creators on a budget, or anyone who wants deep curriculum design.

-Pros: All-in-one for course business, mature email marketing, websites and funnels integrated.
+Strengths: all-in-one for the course business, mature email marketing, integrated websites and funnels, strong payment handling.

-Cons: Price is high for new creators, the breadth can feel overwhelming, AI features are lighter than dedicated AI tools.
+Limitations: price is steep for new creators, the breadth can feel overwhelming, and the curriculum tab is a lesson list, not a design surface.
+AI features are lighter than dedicated AI tools.

 2. Teachable (Best Established Course Hosting)